 skip to Main Content

 Approximately 37 million Americans suffer from sinusitis annually.
 Most sinusitis is manageable with natural remedies and can end after a few days of taking medication.
-But severe cases, referred to as chronic sinusitis, are challenging to deal with, leading to a lack of energy and overwhelming discomfort.
+However severe cases, referred to as chronic sinusitis, are challenging to deal with, leading to a lack of energy and overwhelming discomfort.

-Benefits of Balloon Sinuplasty In-Office
+Benefits Of An In-Office Balloon Sinuplasty Procedure

 Balloon Sinuplasty is now available to eligible patients as a procedure performed in your doctor’s office, under local anesthesia.
 Dr. Beasley will recommend the best approach for you.

-• Local Anesthesia – Balloon Sinuplasty In-Office is an option for patients who decline or are ineligible for general anesthesia.
+• Local Anesthesia – In-Office Balloon Sinuplasty is an option for patients who decline or are ineligible for general anesthesia.

-• High Patient Satisfaction – The majority of patients who had Balloon Sinuplasty In-Office would recommend the procedure to family and friends.
+• High Patient Satisfaction – The majority of patients who had In-Office Balloon Sinuplasty would recommend the procedure to family and friends.

-• Potential for Significant Cost Savings – Some eligible patients may have lower out-of-pocket costs if the procedure is performed in a lower cost of care setting, such as a physician’s office.
+• Potential for Significant Cost Savings – Some eligible patients may have lower out-of-pocket costs if the procedure is performed in a lower cost-of-care setting, such as a physician’s office.

 What Conditions Does Balloon Sinuplasty Treat?